 Use an Air Purifier

 Smoking is a major reason for indoor air pollution.
 Both first-hand and second-hand smoke have a negative effect on your skin.
 Cigarette smoke narrows down the blood vessels in your skin, thereby affecting blood flow and oxygen supply, which leads to wrinkles.
-Smoking also damages the collagen and elastin, leading to premature wrinkles.
+Smoking also damages collagen and elastin, leading to premature wrinkles.

 In countries like India, avoiding pollution completely is next to impossible.
 However, you can take some steps to stay safe from pollution.
 Too much exposure to UV rays not only causes wrinkles but may also lead to cancer.
 Make sure you use a good moisturizer and sun protection to keep your skin safe.